Histology is the study of microscopic structures of tissues. Tissue samples typically come from humans, but may also come from animals or plants.

 Class sizes are limited due to the one-on-one attention given to each student.

-The Wisconsin School of Histotechnology offers a Route 2 Study program.
+The ACL Laboratories School of Histotechnology offers a Route 2 Study program.
 This means students entering our school must already have an associate degree/minimum of 60 semester hours of academic credit with at least 12 combined credits of both biology and chemistry, or a baccalaureate degree with at least 30 combined credits of both biology and chemistry.

 Upon completion of the program, students are eligible to take the ASCP HT or HTL certification exam through the American Society for Clinical Pathology (ASCP) Board of Certification.